NikolaiF90/F90API/README.md

 ## What is F90 API?

 F90 API is a shared scripting foundation for AI Dungeon.
-It provides common utilities that every script needs - character management, text manipulation, notifications, story card access - so developers stop reimplementing the same logic and world makers stop wrestling with compatibility.
+It provides common utilities that every script needs: character management, text manipulation, notifications, story card access, so developers stop reimplementing the same logic and world makers stop wrestling with compatibility.

 Any script built on F90 API speaks the same language as every other script built on F90 API.
-Drop two compatible scripts into the same adventure, register them, and they run together without conflict - no merging, no copy-pasting, no guessing.
+Drop two compatible scripts into the same adventure, register them, and they run together without conflict.
+No merging, no copy-pasting, no guessing.

 F90 API is battle-tested.
-Every method was extracted from real, working scripts - [CSMS](https://github.com/NikolaiF90/AIDCharacterSheetandMechanicSystem) and Loadout - before being formally added.
+Every method was extracted from real, working scripts - [CSMS](https://github.com/NikolaiF90/AIDCharacterSheetandMechanicSystem) and Loadout before being formally added.
 Nothing speculative, nothing designed upfront.

 ---